diegopacheco/devops-playground/sql-playground/README.md

 <img src="images/mysql-query-executioin-path.png" width="400" heigth="400" ></img>

+## Recipies

+In this folder there are common recipes in sql.
+Like how todo a sub-query.

 ## ERROR: docker cgroups cgroup mountpoint does not exist unknown

 Just run the fix script.